 When EV charging stations are provided at a site in addition to regular parking, EV charging is considered the primary purpose.
-Parking spaces with accessible EV charging stations are not reserved exclusively for the use of persons with disabilities and a disabled parking pass would not be required.
+Parking spaces with accessible EV charging stations are not reserved exclusively for the use of persons with disabilities, and a disabled parking pass would not be required.
+However, the location of EV charging parking spaces is encouraged to be adjacent to spaces reserved exclusively for persons with disabilities, so that the EVSE might serve both spaces (most EVSE stations are equipped with a coupler connection line more than 15 feet long).

 To enable persons with disabilities to have access to a charging station, EV connectors should be stored or located within accessible reach ranges.
-In addition, the charging station should be on a route that is accessible both between the charging station and the vehicle and all around the vehicle.
+In addition, the charging station should be on a route that is accessible both between the charging station and the vehicle, and all around the vehicle.